-This book provides an introduction to the economics of the fishing industry and the role of fisheries in the world economy.
-It focuses primarily on capture fisheries, although the discussion brings in wider acquaculture for comparative analysis.
-Trade in fish products and how it has developed is highlighted, as well as the main rules governing the fish trade.
-The basic concept of sustainable yield is explained and how economically optimal exploitation is used to avoid overexploitation.
-The book discusses the variability of fish stocks and uses case studies of some spectacular stock crashes that have occurred.
-The law of the sea is explained and how the movement of fish stocks across ocean boundaries has meant the development of government and inter-governmental bodies to manage international fisheries.
-At the heart of this management lies the quota system and the book outlines how it works and how, controversially, such quotas have become transferable and have acquired elements of private ownership.
+The book’s primary focus is on capture fisheries, although the discussion brings in wider aquaculture for comparative analysis.
+The key economic concepts that drive the industry, most notably sustainable yield, are explained in detail, before examining how the industry puts them into practice in a complex regulatory environment.
+The variability of fish stocks is considered and case studies of some spectacular stock crashes are discussed.
+The law of the sea is explained and how the movement of fish stocks across ocean boundaries has created regulatory bodies to manage international fisheries.
+At the heart of this management lies the quota system and the book outlines how it works and how, controversially, such quotas have become transferable.

 The book offers readers a comprehensive and rigorous guide to the economic considerations motivating the industry and highlights the environmental challenges facing the sector as global consumption of fish continues to rise.